MJoergen/nexys4ddr/dyoc/Episodes/ep24_-_Keyboard/README.md

 ## Memory map
 The last keyboard event can be read from the address 7FFE.
 Additionally, an interrupt is generated after each keyboard event.
-There is no buffering in the FPGA, and therefore the keyboard interrupt must be serviced reasonably.
+There is no buffering in the FPGA, and therefore the keyboard interrupt must be serviced reasonably quickly.
 Especially since the keyboard may generate several events back-to-back.
+Therefore, keyboard handling is usually done in an interrupt service routine.

 ## Interrupt map
 The keyboard is connected to bit 1 of the Interrupt Controller.